WISM-FM

 WISM-FM (98.1 FM) is a radio station broadcasting a classic hits format.
 Licensed to Altoona, Wisconsin, United States, the station serves the Eau Claire-Chippewa Falls area.
 It is owned by Mid-West Family Broadcasting.

 History

-The WISM FM callsign was first used in 1959 in Madison at 98.1 FM.
-On December 1, 1983, WISM changed its callsign to WMGN.
+The WISM-FM callsign was first used in 1959 in Madison, Wisconsin, at 98.1 FM.
+On December 1, 1983, WISM-FM changed its call sign to WMGN.

 Eventually, the Federal Communications Commission (FCC) controlled and licensed station call lettered were acquired by Alpenglow Communications, which relaunched WISM-FM in November 1991 with a classic rock format.

-The station was then bought by Clear Channel Broadcasting Licenses, Inc., but was then sold to Aloha Station Trust, LLC.
+The station was then bought by Clear Channel Broadcasting Licenses, Inc., but was then transferred to the Aloha Station Trust.

 The station was sold again in 2016 to Mid-West Family Broadcasting for $970,000.

 On July 1, 2016, coincident with the sale to Mid-West Family Broadcasting being consummated, WISM-FM changed its format from adult contemporary to classic hits, branded as "Greatest Hits 98.1".
 The specific programming was transferred from WDRK, upon that station's donation from Mid-West Family Broadcasting to Blugold Radio LLC.